 Related: 70 Nature Quotes To Inspire Actions to Protect our Planet

 When analyzing the environmental cost of technology, it is essential to consider what materials went into making them in the first place and where those materials came from.
 A considerable number of finite natural resources and precious metals go into making our electronic devices and other modern technology.
 The picture is a complex one, and the ingredients required to make just one phone come from worldwide.
 This can make the end-to-end analysis of natural resource degradation difficult.

 However, when you begin to delve into where the different elements come from – the environmental concerns (and human costs) truly begin to mount up.
-Of course, mining comes with high energy consumption and a high carbon cost.
+Of course, mining comes with high energy consumption and a high carbon cost, all impacting climate change.